osoc22/project-vanhout/README.md

 # React Autosuggest
 We installed the React autosuggest package in our project.
 This is a standard package that makes forms in React easier.
 For this project we then used react-autosuggest for the initial form where you can enter an address of a parcel you wish to buy.
 This package is specially designed to make form-handling in React easier.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React A pp](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: